stumpapp/stump/README.md

 These scripts will run system checks for `cargo` and `pnpm`, and will install a few additional dependencies, depending on your system.
 It will then install all the direct, Stump development dependencies, build the frontend bundle (required for server to start), generate the prisma client and sqlite database.

 If you face any issues running these, or are using a system that is not supported by the setup scripts, please consider [adding/improving support](https://github.com/aaronleopold/stump/issues) for your system.

-### Running the Seed Script

-This step isn't required anymore, and will shortly be removed!
-The built-in client has progressed to a point where it makes more sense to setup your server all through the client.
-Booting up your server, following the next section's steps, will now prompt you to create the managing account and create your first library.

-Leaving this section here for a few weeks to make sure people don't get confused.

 ## Running Stump